 1977 was an odd model year in Cadillac and Oldsmobile showrooms.
 With parent company General Motors downsizing its full-size “B” and “C” body car lines, the front-wheel-drive “E” body-based two-door Eldorado and Toronado personal luxury coupes had the dubious distinction of being larger than the newer, squared-off style cars.
 Making matters worse was the horrible fuel economy these land yachts achieved.
 Leather also fell out of favor as Oldsmobile offered intricate Brocade cloth interiors on the Brougham models.

-Currently offered for $15,900, Classic.com, the analytics and search engine for the collector car market, confirms the ask is above the one-year rolling average of this guide’s summary for second-generation Oldsmobile Toronados produced between 1971 and 1978.
+Last offered for $15,900, Classic.com, the analytics and search engine for the collector car market, confirms the ask is above the one-year rolling average of this guide’s summary for second-generation Oldsmobile Toronados produced between 1971 and 1978.
 By clicking on the green dots in the graph below, you can navigate to each comparable car sold as a way to help you evaluate the price of the Toronado featured here:

 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask falls above this guide’s #1 “Excellent” appraisal of $14,900.